Alice Karle Art Appraiser

 Hourly Rates: Choose an appraiser who prices by the hour, not by the item, or the value of the items.
 As previously mentioned, value needs to be impartial.
 Charging as a percentage of value is obviously not neutral, as it is an incentive for valuing higher than the actual value.
 Sometimes higher value items can take more time to document, but this is only because of due diligence in documentation and research, and not a fixed price structure per item.

 Photography: The appraisal report should contain professional, high resolution photographs of the appraised items.
 This allows the client and other users to understand that the appraised items are correctly identified, and in as stated condition.
 It is also important regarding division of property when beneficiaries need to clearly identify property.
-Poor quality, iphone photographs lead to misidentification and incorrect values.
+Poor quality photographs lead to misidentification and incorrect values.

 Comparables: The most customary method of appraisal is through comparable items, that share characteristics with your, often unique, property.
 A key to getting an appraisal right is choosing and adjusting the closest comparables.
 While anyone may be able to access sales for a type of property and average the sales, serious errors may occur.
 Small differences can matter, and the key is knowledge and an understanding of current market trends.
 Finding, analyzing and adjusting the correct comparables is the foundation of valuation, by a professional appraiser who has expertise in appraisal theory.

-References: Upon request, we provide references containing the names of institutions, accounting and legal firms, auction department heads we have worked, or institutions that have received donations from our clients.
+References: Upon request, we provide references containing the names of institutions, accounting and legal firms, auction department heads with whom we have worked, or institutions that have received donations from our clients.
 Our clients’ identities are always private, and we do not give client’s personal information to other parties.